Information we hold about you

 All data collected for the purposes of the study will be deleted at the end of the research study.

-If you have also given consent the Researcher will contact you directly to invite you the continued stage of the study and attend in person for semi-structured interviews with the researchers.
+If you have also given consent the Researcher will contact you directly to invite you to the continued stage of the study and attend in person for semi-structured interviews with the researchers.

 Why we need your information and how we use it?